The Sandman: Dream Country: "A Dream of a Thousand Cats"

 Dream presents her with a vision of an alternative reality where cats are huge and humans are merely their playthings, tiny servants which groom their bodies and which the cats can kill at their leisure.
 A man ruined that world by informing the humans that their dreams will shape the world.
 Enough humans listened to make the vision a reality.
 Upon waking, the cat undertakes a spiritual quest for justice.
 She preaches her vision to motley assortments of housecats around the world, hoping that if she can make enough cats believe in and dream of this reality, the world will change to conform to their dreams.

 The cat from the beginning of the story heads home.
 Her friends were slightly disappointed, though they admitted that what they heard was interesting.
 The white cat, however, was fully taken by the tale.
 She returns home and heads to sleep.
 Over breakfast, her owners remark on what a cute stance she is in: it looks as if she is hunting something, or someone.

-Although seemingly a complete diversion from the basic story of the Sandman, it in fact illustrates some of the core themes of the series: the idea that reality is shaped in the most literal sense by the dreams, beliefs, and expectations of humans (and, in this case, of other animals as well).
-The story also portrays the theme of change and its relation to an individual's nature.
-The humans found that they were unhappy with their role and were able to harness the power of dream to instigate a change of the nature of reality, whereas when cats found themselves in a similar situation their apathetic, independent, and fickle nature kept them from changing.
-This idea of the capacity for change reemerges throughout the book, most notably in The Sandman Overture and the climactic conclusion of The Kindly Ones.